 FIRST IN PHOTONICS

-A world leader in ultrafast laser systems including PHAROS, CARBIDE, ORPHEUS and the highly acclaimed TOPAS systems as well as the HARPIA and CHIMERA spectrometer systems.
+A world leader in ultrafast laser systems including PHAROS, CARBIDE, ORPHEUS and the highly acclaimed TOPAS systems as well as the HARPIA transient absorption spectrometer systems.

 Established in 1994, as a spin-off from Vilnius University Laser Research Center, Light Conversion is a private company now employing more than 70.
 The company is based in Vilnius, the capital of Lithuania, and has built its reputation on ultrafast laser expertise.
 The PHAROS is a highly impressive, rugged, industrial design of femtosecond laser aimed at both industrial and scientific customers.
 Primary applications are in material processing and micromachining, but coupled with ORPHEUS, its dedicated parametric amplifier, it becomes a powerful scientific tool for ultrafast spectroscopy applications.
 TOPAS, with over 900 systems installed is the world's leading ultrafast OPA.
 It offers tunability from 189nm to 20 microns and can be pumped by any suitable femtosecond or picosecond amplifier system.